Abhishek160504/HealthCare-MedConnect-main/README.md

 ### Copyright

-© [2024] Shreya Navnath Chavan.
+© [2025] Abhishek Patil.
 All rights reserved.

 Thank you for exploring MedConnect.
 We hope it provides valuable insights and tools for healthcare management!